float, flexbox

 Example

-, the flex lines are evenly distributed in the flex container, with equal space on top, bottom and between:
+With space-evenly, the flex lines are evenly distributed in the flex container, with equal space on top, bottom and between:

 .flex-container {